 Tourist privilege couldn’t be clearer, yet it’s something we travelers often overlook.
-Time to change that.
+Let’s not.

 “The child is very malnourished,” the old doctor said matter-of-factly, examining a limp boy with a stethoscope for an apathetic half second.
 He surveyed him through dim light from a single bulb, flickering in his office inside a crumbling rural hospital in Bangladesh.

 The patient’s mother, swathed in a black abaya and yellow floral hijab, clutched the boy to her.
 A square of black cloth hid her face.
 Only her eyes were visible, glinting attentively as she watched the doctor scratch names on a prescription pad.
 After a short exchange in their local dialect, she stood and carried the boy out of the office, prescription in hand.

 “What did you prescribe him, then?”
 I asked the doctor once she left.
 Conversation covered my awkward discomfort.
 Brought there by my local host to meet the English-speaking doctor—conversational English is rare in rural Bangladesh—I’d watched the scene play out from across his desk.

 “A few things.”
 His eyes, shielded by glasses, pointed ever so slightly in two different directions.
 “I say the boy needs to eat more nutritious foods.
 He only eats biscuits and sweets.
 But she just wants medicine, so I prescribe medicine to make her happy.”

 “Nutritious foods?
 Like what… fish or vegetables?
 There are many on this isla-”

 “No, like more oily foods,” he cuts me off impatiently, as if it’s the most obvious thing in the world.

 Our exchange took place on Monpura, one of many islands at the intersection of the Meghna River and the Bay of Bengal in Bangladesh.